super0605/genAI-agents/visual-automation-summarization/README.md

 The agent will:
 - Open a browser window
-- Navigate to the Wikipedia page on Large Language Models
+- Navigate to IBM's comprehensive page about Large Language Models
 - Take screenshots, summarize them, and decide whether to scroll
 - Aggregate the summaries into a final report
 - Print progress and results to the console